 Price does not include

-Rain might occur during the tour so bring some protections for your cameras and lenses.
+Rain/snow protection is important on safaris.
 If you have two camera bodies, bring both in order not to have to change lenses as much.
-Tripods will be useful in many situations.

 Group and language